ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 ###Exercises
-Exercises have 7 fields, 3 of which are required and 2 which have a default.
+Exercises have 8 fields, 4 of which are required and 2 which have a default.

 Required:
 * title: string, title of the exercise (e.g. MongoDB)
 * classification: string, classification of the exercise (e.g. Databases)
 * weight: number, maximum score and weight of this exercise (e.g. 20)
+* class: string, this is the class that is eligible to solve this exercise (e.g. 3EA1)

 Defaults:
 * created: date, when the exercise was posted, defaults to current time on the server